Dodd-Frank in Trump's sights ahead of Friday Treasury meeting

-President Donald Trump is planning to take the next step Friday in his steady attack over the 2010 Dodd-Frank financial reform law.
+President Donald Trump is planning to take the next step in his steady attack over the 2010 Dodd-Frank financial reform law Friday.

-The president will direct Treasury Secretary Steven Mnuchin to review regulators' authority to unwind a bank on the brink of failure and to label nonbank firms -- insurance companies, private equity firms and hedge-funds -- as risky institutions, according to a preview of the president's schedule from the White House.
+The president is directing Treasury Secretary Steven Mnuchin to review regulators' authority to unwind a bank on the brink of failure and to label nonbank firms -- insurance companies, private equity firms and hedge-funds -- as risky institutions.

+Speaking to reporters at the White House, Mnuchin said the president's actions would immediately put an end to regulators' ability to use emergency authority without the president's permission or name any firms as risky until a thorough review has been completed.

+The Treasury secretary said the president's three new orders are intended to signify how "enormously important" it is for both Treasury and the president to fulfill Trump's campaign promises.

-Mnuchin and his Treasury staff are already fulfilling a prior request by the president to review regulations to find ways to lessen burdens on businesses.
+Mnuchin and his Treasury staff are already fulfilling a prior request by the president to review regulations and find ways to lessen burdens on businesses.
 That review is due in June.

 A top priority for the Trump administration has been to drive economic growth through tax reform and loosening regulations.